raduoos/raduoos/README.md

 - I'm Bulgarian 🇧🇬
 - I'm 19 years old 🔋
 - I’m currently studying Information Technology superior degree for development of multiplatform applications👨‍💻
-- I’m currently learning Java, Python, C in School 🌱
+- I’m currently learning Java in School 🌱
+- I would like to learn C++, C and Python also! 😄
 - How to reach me: @raduchiii.ryde on Instagram 📫
 - Pronouns: Radu, Radi, Radostin. 😄